erinadreno/list_of_Xilinx_FPGAs/src/05-versal.md

 	<tfoot>
 </table>

+## Versal Gen 2
-Versal Gen 2 series devices changes XPIO to X5IO, without any reliable information on its composition.
-They are listed separately
+* Versal Gen 2 series devices change XPIO to X5IO, which is a high-performance I/O with 32 I/Os per bank.

+* Additionally, Versal Premium series increase the PCIe phy to Gen6x8 per controller with the support for CXL 3.1.
+The transceivers have been updated to GTM2 with minimum 32G and up to 112G datarate (depends on PL vs. PS).
 <table>
 	<thead>
 		<tr>